nautobot/nautobot/nautobot/docs/user-guides/getting-started/vlans-and-vlan-groups.md

 2. Select **Devices** to go to the Devices main page
 3. Click on the name of the Device you wish to add a VLAN to (`edge2.van1`) in this example
 4. Click on the `Edit` button for the `xe-0/0/0` Interface to go to the `Editing interface xe-0/0/0` page

-![](../images/getting-started-nautobot-ui/25-add-vlan-to-interface.png)

 5. On the `Editing interface xe-0/0/0` page, set **802.1Q** Mode to `Access` (or whatever mode you need) and then click on the VLAN drop-down selector.
 Notice that there are two choices:
     * One choice is the `vlan 100` instance specifically assigned to the `Vancouver 1` Site
     * The other choice is `vlan 200`, which was not assigned to a Site, and thus has a global scope

+![](../images/getting-started-nautobot-ui/25-add-vlan-to-interface.png)

+!!! note
-    * The `vlan 100` choice that is assigned to the `Ottawa 1` Site does not show up as an option
+    The `vlan 100` choice that is assigned to the `Ottawa 1` Site does not show up as an option for the `Vancouver1` Site

 ![](../images/getting-started-nautobot-ui/26-add-vlan-to-interface-2.png)